TOAST-DOCS/RDS-FOR-MARIADB/zh/db-instance-gov.md

 #### When `ERROR 1418` occurs during data importing

 * `ERROR 1418` occurs when the function declaration in the mysqldump file does not contain NO SQL, READS SQL DATA, or DETERMINISTIC and binary logging is enabled.
-  * For detailed information, refer to [The Binary Log](https://dev.mysql.com/doc/refman/8.0/en/binary-log.html) MariaDB document.
+  * For detailed information, refer to [The Binary Log](https://dev.mysql.com/doc/refman/8.0/en/binary-log.html) MySQL document.
 * To resolve this, Parameter value of `log_bin_trust_function_creators` of DB instance to which you want to apply mysqldump file should be changed to `1`.

 ### Export by using replication